apbusia/selection_dre/README.md

-# Density Ratio Estimation for Selection Experiments
+# Model-based Enrichment for Selection Experiments

 This repo includes the code for the analyses presented in the paper

 A. Busia and J. Listgarten.
-Model-based differential sequencing analysis. *bioRxiv*, 2023.
+MBE: Model-based enrichment estimation and prediction for differential sequencing data. *Genome Biology*, 2023.

 which quantify high-throughput selection experiments using model-based enrichment (MBE)---a density ratio estimation (DRE) approach for estimating and/or predicting log-enrichment from sequencing data.